hasanahmed77/skate-game-js/README.md

 A skate game inspired by the Chrome Dinosaur game!

-Made with Vanilla HTML, CSS, & Vanilla JavaScript!
+Made with HTML, CSS, & Vanilla JavaScript!